 If any three of these parties failed to reasonably remove snow and ice from a parking lot, then can potentially be held liable.
 Many times workers compensation accidents arise from slips and falls on snow and/or ice in the employer’s parking lot.

 Slips and Falls on Snow and Ice On Rental Properties

 These are another common type of Massachusetts snow and ice slip and fall accident.
 They can happen to tenants, and too guests as well.
 Under Massachusetts law, landlords are required to remove snow and ice from walkways and staircases.

 The landlord is required to reasonably remove snow and ice from these areas of the property.
 Failure to do so can give rise to a claim for negligence.

 Boston Law Firm for Massachusetts Snow and Ice Falls

-We have a long and successful track record of substantial settlements on Massachusetts snow and ice fall claims.
+We have a long and successful track record of substantial settlements on Massachusetts slip and fall snow and ice fall claims.
 If you had the misfortune of one of these accidents, I encourage you to contact us today to get started on your case.
-We always offer completely free, no-obligation consultations.
-We only get paid if your case settles.
+The Law Office of Christopher Earley always offers completely free, no-obligation consultations.
+We only get paid if your personal injury case settles.